HazarAlpay/HARMONIA-Frontend/README.md

 # HARMONIA
-This repository hosts the source code for Harmonia, a social music platform developed by our team as part of our senior project at CTIS Bilkent University.
-The project integrates music streaming with social features to enhance music discovery and interaction.
+This repository hosts the source code for Harmonia, a social music platform developed by our team as part of our senior project at CTIS, Bilkent University.
+Harmonia is designed for users to critique, review, and share their music tastes with a community.
+The platform facilitates music discovery through user-generated content, allowing for deeper engagement with music and like-minded listeners.